-Will Jadeveon Clowney re-sign with Seahawks?: ‘I don’t care about looking down the road’
+Will Jadeveon Clowney re-sign with the Seahawks?
+‘I don’t care about looking down the road,’ he says

 “You never know,’’ Carroll said of Willson.

 But most likely is that Willson is out.
-Seattle, though, was able to replace its depth at tight end assuming Willson will miss the game by activating Ed Dickson off of Injured Reserve.
+Seattle, though, was able to replace its depth at tight end assuming Willson will miss the game by activating Ed Dickson off injured reserve.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.